BrandonQ3/Elk-Stack-Project-1/README.md

 The machines on the internal network are not exposed to the public Internet.

 Only the jump box provisioner machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
-Acces to this machine only allowd from my public ip.
+Acces to this machine only allowd from my public IP.
-Machines within the network can only be accessed by ssh.
+Machines within the network can only be accessed by SSH.
 Which machine did you allow to access your ELK VM?
-Jumpbox What was its IP address?_ 10.0.0.4
+Jumpbox What was its IP address?
+10.0.0.4

 A summary of the access policies in place can be found in the table below.